D-V-Borodin/AMDPolicyDoc/PolicyMainDoc.md

 Surface data is not limited to sputtering yields, but also includes reflection, surface recombination, implantation, etc, with dependencies not only on incident particle but also on surface state and composition/history.

--Cmt-: Pwi/psi processes should be commented and maybe provide a draft example of JSON file from the pwiDB We need to have the link to the PSI data in particular in a view of SDtrimSP used in EIRENE for treating H2/D2/T2 release from the wall, but also just to have it uniform.
+[//]: <COMMENT: PWI processes should be commented and maybe provide a draft example of JSON file from the pwiDB.
+We need to have the link to the PSI data in particular in a view of SDtrimSP used in EIRENE for treating H2/D2/T2 release from the wall, but also just to have it uniform. >

 ## 6. BEST PRACTICES with working on A&M data

 All data should be properly documented, for which we recommend to use schemas and other similar technologies, rather than just describing the data with text.

 Each data file (or group of files) should contain a metadata block in an agreed format (we recommend JSON with a schema), mandatory, and containing at least:

-a) data origin (DOI, reference, etc...) and date of production a1) unique ID a2) clearly indicate the licensing associated with the data
+1) data origin (DOI, reference, etc...) and date of production
+   1) unique ID
+   2) clearly indicate the licensing associated with the data
-b) data type
+2) data type
-b1)  data acquisition method (calculated, compiled, measured, etc.) b2)  data nature type (cross-section, rate, etc.)
+   1) data acquisition method (calculated, compiled, measured, etc).
+   2) data nature type (cross-section, rate, etc.)
-c)  base process (e.g. base reaction or reaction type)
+3) base process (e.g. base reaction or reaction type)
-d)  reference to a detailed data description document (files structure, units, etc).
+4) reference to a detailed data description document (files structure, units, etc).
-e)  general description of the data (probably at least as a comment, best containing the link to detailed description).
+5) general description of the data (probably at least as a comment, best containing the link to detailed description).
-f)  at least a general statement about the data validity range and specifying extrapolation methods
+6) at least a general statement about the data validity range and specifying extrapolation methods
-g)  at least a general statement on the data accuracy and validation
+7) at least a general statement on the data accuracy and validation
-h)  sublayered metadata for all included data (whenever possible) and optionally containing further data description, including links to previous instances of the same dataset and indicating the significance of the changes from the previous version.
+8) sublayered metadata for all included data (whenever possible) and optionally containing further data description, including links to previous instances of the same dataset and indicating the significance of the changes from the previous version.

 In addition to the mandatory points listed above, we recomend to extend the metadata with various optional points.

-a) using the CollisionDB ontology (https://db-amdis.org/collisiondb/) to identify species, reactions (https://amdis.iaea.org/databases/processes/), etc.
+   1. using the CollisionDB ontology ([CollisionDB webpage](https://db-amdis.org/collisiondb/) to identify species, reaction type classification ([IAEA defined reaction types](https://amdis.iaea.org/databases/processes/)), etc.
-b) indicating the best interpolation method for data tables
+   2. indicating the best interpolation method for data tables

 We refer to the provided examples of the JSON metadata files described in the dedicated subsection "Metadata examples" as implementation proposals.